KyleWilliford/bemore/README.md

 `POST /api/find_any_match` Checks a given text input against all of the above databases.

-# Future improvements
+# Future Improvements and TODOs

-Malware/phishing/etc. databases should be retrieved at server start, and periodically after that.
+- Malware/phishing/etc. databases should be retrieved at server start, and periodically after that.
 This server currently loads files that were retrieved between October 24th 2017 and November 2nd 2017, or thereabouts.
+- Public app distribution
+- Add slack permission scope (required for public distribution)
+- Enable HTTPS (required for public distribution)
+- Encrypt client secret (required for public distribution)
+- Review Slack app distrubution terms of service/developer guides
+- More features and stuff?